 Growth Options took place between July and September 2020.
 An extended consultation period took place between February and March 2021.
 The Growth Options consultation document asked a series of questions on topics including housing growth.
-The Councils have agreed a consultation strategy that includes some mitigation measures to address the potential disruptions of COVID-19 pandemic on the consultation process and this approach has ensured that the Councils are able to progress the new plan.
-As part of the preparation of the draft plan, a series of member workshops have taken place overseen by the Joint Planning Advisory Board, in order to consider housing numbers and the strategy for future growth of the Greater Nottingham area.
+As part of the preparation of the draft plan, a series of member workshops took place overseen by the Joint Planning Advisory Board, in order to consider housing numbers and the strategy for future growth of the Greater Nottingham area.
 Workshops took place in January, February, September and October 2021.
-It had previously been agreed that proposing a preferred strategy was premature due to the Government's intention to revisit planning reform and ongoing uncertainty around HS2.
-However, it is recognised that there is a need to progress the Strategic Plan to ensure the strategic planning context remains up to date.
-The provisions of the Levelling up and Regeneration Bill are now anticipated to come into effect from 2024 onwards and work has also begun on responding to the Integrated Rail Plan.
-Work has been ongoing to prepare the comprehensive evidence base that will be needed to support the draft plan and a 'Preferred Approach' version of the Strategic Plan focussing on the strategy, housing provision and the strategic sites will be consulted on in the Autumn, followed by publication of a full Pre-Submission version of the Strategic Plan in the summer of 2023.
+Work has been ongoing to prepare the comprehensive evidence base that will be needed to support the draft plan.
+A 'Preferred Approach' version of the Strategic Plan focussing on the strategy, housing provision and the strategic sites was consulted on in January/February 2023.
+This was followed by a further 'Preferred Approach' consultation focussing on strategic distribution and logistics.
+An updated Local Development Scheme approved in March 2024 sets out a timetable for the next steps of the Greater Nottingham Strategic Plan as follows:-